Mountaineer (2nd)

 What are the most common 2002-2010 Mercury Mountaineer problems?

-The 2002-2010 Mercury Mountaineer has accumulated 1,147 NHTSA complaints.
-The most frequently reported problem areas are Brakes, Engine, Interior.
-As with any used vehicle, a pre-purchase inspection and vehicle history report are recommended.
+The 2002-2010 Mercury Mountaineer has accumulated 1,142 NHTSA complaints.
+The most frequently reported problem areas are Transmission, Body/Trim, Engine.
+As with any used vehicle, an inspection before buying and a vehicle history report are recommended.

 Which Mercury Mountaineer engine is most reliable?